WilliamTjonndal/IT3212/Assignment 1.md

 <!-- talk more about how we used IQR or improve the text-->

 All fields where we detected outliers were removed.\
-We have chosen to do this because very have a very large data set, since we believe that removing outliers without affecting the quality of the data is not a problem.\
+We have chosen to do this because very have a very large dataset, since we believe that removing outliers without affecting the quality of the data is not a problem.\
 IQR is chosen because it is robust to non-normal distributions, as stock price data often is not normally distributed - it can be skewed.\
 It also captures local volatility and adapts to the changing scale of each stock's price and trading behavior over time.\